Pat’s made a model railroad start :

 Eric (Leeds) UK”

-A huge thanks to Pat and Eric.
+A huge thanks to Pat and Eric for sharing their model railroad start.

 You all know I’m a fan of seeing the updates, but I also like seeing folk making a start – because without that, nothing happens…